Trauma changes our lives, though it’s possible to grow through it and not let it keep us stuck.

 As we walked through and unpacked this a little bit, I realized many of you are probably in the same situation.

-I know so many women that are strong, that are amazingly resilient and adaptable, and have made it through some hard stuff.
+I know so many women that are strong, amazingly resilient and adaptable.
+They have made it through some hard stuff.
 But now on the other side of that hard stuff it feels like there is still some chaos.
-All of the trauma has been dealt with, there’s some stability in their lives, and this is where life should be good.
-But it’s not.
-It’s really hard and heavy.

-When you’re in bear mode and there’s an emergency your brain isn’t worried about relationships, self regulation, or the day to day stuff of life.
+When you’re in bear mode and there’s an emergency, your brain isn’t worried about relationships, self regulation, or the day to day stuff of life.
 Your brain is on alert for more potential trauma.

-All it’s worried about it is getting away from the bear and being ready to run when the bear attacks.
-But now, you’re brain is convinced there is no bear, and so your high alert is dropping to medium alert, maybe even to low alert, and your body is resetting.
-Now all of the emotions, the self regulation, and all of the less urgent stuff that couldn’t be dealt with in bear mode is coming to the surface because it can and it should, this is part of the healing process.
+For so long, your brain has been worried about it is getting away from the bear and being ready to run when the bear attacks.
+Now your brain is convinced there is no bear.
+So your high alert is dropping to medium alert, maybe even to low alert, and your body is resetting.
+Now all of the emotions, the self regulation, and all of the less urgent stuff that couldn’t be dealt with in bear mode is coming to the surface because it can and it should.
+This is part of the healing process.
 It’s part of the way that your body keeps you safe.

 Have you ever watched one of those shows about hoarders?

-In these hoarder shows they usually have a keep, a donate, a trash, and a revisit pile.
+Hoarder shows usually feature a keep, a donate, a trash, and a revisit pile.
 They try to keep it as simple as possible.
-I have my own personal emotional sorting system that I think is pretty simple and hope it will help you sort through the emotional baggage that’s left after you come out of a traumatic season.
+I have my own personal emotional sorting system that I think is pretty simple.
+It may help you sort through the emotional baggage that’s left after you come out of a traumatic season.
 I’ve used this myself many times, and my family and clients use it as well.
-Here are 3 simple categories you can use to sort through your post-traumatic emotional baggage:
+Here are 3 simple categories you can use to sort through your post-traumatic emotional baggage.